 â Learn more

-What is a âcampus?â
+What is a âneighborhood campus?â

-Today, our campus includes:
+Today, our neighborhood campus includes:

-Amidst a crisis of rapidly increasing loneliness and disempowerment, our campus makes it easy to make friends, learn new things, meet romantic partners, find co-founders, and complete the side projects weâve always dreamed of doing.
+Or maybe you simply want to help reweave our rapidly unraveling social fabric.
+Amidst a crisis of increasing disempowerment and loneliness, a neighborhood campus makes it easy to find co-founders, learn new things, meet romantic partners, and collaborate on the side projects youâve always dreamed of doing.

-Program: build your campus
+The program: build your own neighborhood campus

 A thriving weekly gathering